Is a vegan diet healthy?

 Vegan food sources which supply ALA include chia, hemp and flaxseeds as well as walnuts.
 Rapeseed oil is a useful omega-3 option for cooking.

-A vegan diet is not always a healthy one, along with the growth in veganism's popularity comes a market of vegan-friendly ready meals and junk foods.
-Some processed foods have salt, sugar and fat added in an attempt to improve their palatability.
-Of particular note are trans fats or hydrogenated fats, which are commonly present in processed ready meals and have been linked with heart disease.
-Moreover, processed foods, may include additives such as emulsifiers.
-Emerging science suggests that such additives may have a negative impact on our beneficial gut bacteria and as a consequence may promote intestinal inflammation.
+With the growth in popularity of plant-based diets comes a market of vegan-friendly ready meals, ‘meat’ alternatives and other convenience foods.
+Many of these have salt, sugar and fat added to improve their palatability.
+Of particular note are trans fats or hydrogenated fats, which are commonly present in processed ready-meals and have been linked to heart disease.
+These foods are also likely to include additives, such as emulsifiers, which may have a negative impact on our gut bacteria and promote intestinal inflammation.

 Is a vegan diet healthy while pregnant or breastfeeding?